Online college fair: History

-On March 23 & 24, 2011 CollegeWeekLive conducted the largest online college fair up until that date, with over 60,000 event attendees.
+On March 23 and 24, 2011, CollegeWeekLive conducted the largest online college fair up until that date, with over 60,000 event attendees.
 The fair allowed attendees to interact with college admissions officials and college students from 250 schools via instant messaging and video chat.
-The fair also included 15 keynote speakers addressing several topics including financial aid, diversity, college essays. etc. Speakers included Lynn O'Shaughnessy, college blogger at CBS MoneyWatch and Harlan Cohen, Author of The Naked Roommate.
+The fair also included 15 keynote speakers addressing several topics including financial aid, diversity, college essays. etc. Speakers included Lynn O'Shaughnessy, college blogger at CBS MoneyWatch and Harlan Cohen, author of The Naked Roommate.